Navigating Through Your First Year

 UWF has several computer labs available for general use to students.
 Computers are free to use on a first-come, first-served basis.
 Labs are located in building 79, building 86, University Commons, and John C. Pace Library.
 To find information on available computers in the library as well as building 86 view .

 Students in college may find it easier and more convenient to complete coursework on a personal computer.
 If computers are unavailable, the John C. Pace Library offers laptop rentals.
-Find more information by viewing .
+Click the button for more information.

 Printing services are diverse on campus.
 The University Commons service desk accepts requests for printing posters and banners.
 Information can be found at Printing Services.
 WEPA machines are located around campus.
 To find a location view WEPA Kiosk Locations.